reactabular/reactabular/docs/transforms/edit.md

 lang: jsx
 ---
 ...
+import findIndex from 'lodash/findIndex';
 import { transforms, editors } from 'reactabular';

 ...

-// Define how to manipulate data through edit. const editable = transforms.edit({
+// Define how to manipulate data through edit.
+As Reactabular doesn't
+// manage state, you'll need to define how to do it. const editable = transforms.edit({
-  // Get unique editing id for a cell.
+  // Generate a unique editing id for a cell.
-  // You can tweak this from outside to control edit.
+  // You can tweak this from outside to control which cell is being
+  // edited.
   getEditId: ({ rowData, property }) => `${rowData.id}-${property}`,

-  // Get the edited property
+  // Get the edited property from application state.
   getEditProperty: () => this.state.editedCell,

-  // Set the property when the user tries to activate editing
+  // When the user tries to activate editing, capture the editing
+  // index to application state.
+This way the transform is able to
+  // tell whether or not something is being edited.
   onActivate: idx => this.setState({
     editedCell: idx
   }),

-  // Capture the value when the user has finished
+  // Capture the value when the user has finished and update
+  // application state.
   onValue: (value, { id }, property) => {
     const idx = findIndex(this.state.data, { id });